 BECTU's affiliations include:

-Trades Unions Congress - The TUC is the internationally recognised centre for UK unions.
+- Trades Unions Congress - The TUC is the internationally recognised umbrella organisation for the UK's unions.

 - Union Network International- UNI has more than 900 affiliated unions around the world.